-^{}Cleaning in the medium risk pathway should be carried out with chlorine based detergent for rooms where the individual is known to have any other known or suspected infectious agent and following an AGP.
+^{}Cleaning in the medium risk pathway should be carried out with chlorine based detergent for rooms where the individual is known to have any other known or suspected infectious agent.

-Any areas contaminated with blood and body fluids (including saliva) across any of the 3 pathways require to be cleaned as per Appendix 9 of the National Infection Prevention Control Manual (NIPCM).
+Any areas contaminated with blood and body fluids across any of the 3 pathways require to be cleaned as per Appendix 9 of the National Infection Prevention Control Manual (NIPCM).